 Transformer Oil Filtration Plant is a self-contained unit to upgrade the quantity of oil.
 The duty cycle begins from pumping the dirty oil from the equipment (or container) to a heat chamber.

 After heating the oil to a predetermined temperature, it is then filtered through edge type filter or filter press to remove all suspended impurities.
 It is then sprayed into a vacuum chamber where the dissolved gases and water are vapourised and separated.

 The heaters of the filter plant shall be controlled such that the hot point temperature of oil shall note exceed 90°C as excessive heating will cause deterioration of the oil.
-Improved designs of filter plants employ heating just to reduce the viscosity and to allow it to spread in a thin film, and high vacuum to remove the dissolved gas and moisture.
+Improved designs of Transformer Oil Filtration plants employ heating just to reduce the viscosity and to allow it to spread in a thin film, and high vacuum to remove the dissolved gas and moisture.

 Edge type filter elements are made up of special paper discs under end pressure.
 Oil passes through the infinitesimal interstices between the discs, leaving solid impurities at the paper edges.
 Non-hygroscopic graded filters can be used in place of edge filters, but they are much costlier.

-For reducing acidity, absorption device using activated alumina should be incorporated in the operating cycle.
+For reducing acidity, absorption device using activated alumina should be incorporated in the operating cycle of transformer oil filtration.

 Read: Transformer Oil Testing